ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Do not reuse this construction for admission without a separate analysis.
 Admission randomness must not include user-grindable fields such as `_obfuscatedHash` or reveal nonce, and its bias/order properties must be specified and tested.
 If probabilistic disagreement penalties remain, derive a domain-separated value per participant from committed entropy rather than reusing one block value for the whole cohort.

-### 9. Downstream batch-expiry gas lock

-Even if commit processing is capped, the current `PostageStamp.withdraw()` is not bounded.
-It calls `totalPot()`, which calls `expireLimited(type(uint256).max)` and loops over every expired batch.

-Many batches expiring together can make settlement exceed its current-round deadline.
-The mitigation must bound the entire call graph and remove the checkpoint-to-withdraw race: reserve an immutable amount, or atomically finish the last bounded expiry step and withdraw that exact amount.

-### 10. Oversized proof calldata

-Each claim proof contains dynamic Merkle arrays, dynamic signatures, and a dynamic `SOCProof[]`.
-Proof helpers iterate caller-supplied array lengths, while only the first SOC proof is consumed.

-An arbitrary caller can submit oversized shapes that waste its own gas, but canonical bounds are still required for predictable relayer estimation, RPC acceptance, and protocol-level worst-case guarantees.
-Require exact proof depths, exact signature lengths, and `socProof.length <= 1` before expensive hashing.

-### 11. Cross-contract pause/migration penalty evasion

-Staking and Redistribution pause independently.
-While Staking is paused, `migrateStake()` deletes a participant's stake; a later `freezeDeposit()` silently does nothing when that stake no longer exists.

-A participant represented by a selected commit snapshot can therefore escape a later obligation if migration is allowed before the round becomes terminal.
-Coordinate pause/cutover state, or make migration reject stakes referenced by unresolved rounds and preserve penalty obligations during migration.

 ---

 ## Gas model: how many nodes to block `claim()`?